unraid/docs/docs/legacy/FAQ/Console.md

 `smartctl  -d  ata  -tshort  /dev/sdx`\
 `smartctl  -d  ata  -tlong  /dev/sdx`

-As of unRAID v4.3 final, **smartctl** is included with unRAID.
+As of Unraid v4.3 final, **smartctl** is included with Unraid.
 Prior to this, it needed to be copied to the flash drive, see [this](http://lime-technology.com/wiki/index.php?title=Best_of_the_Forums#unRAID_Addons_and_Tools) for links to obtaining it.
 If you had to copy it to your flash drive,